 Each type of project has specific submission requirements.
 Additional information may be requested by staff as necessary to appropriately communicate the proposal to the Commission.

-Submission materials must be submitted on the submission deadline for projects to be calendared and include an application signed by all involved City agencies.
-All projects must be listed on a transmittal submitted by the appropriate City agency liaison.
+Submission materials must be submitted on the submission deadline to ensure review of the proposal by the Commission.
+All projects must include an application signed by all involved City agencies and be listed on a transmittal email submitted by the appropriate City agency liaison.

 The City agency that has jurisdiction over the property on which the project is located must make the formal submission to the Public Design Commission.
 For example, if an artist would like to install a work of art in a City park, the application to the Commission must come from the Department of Parks & Recreation.
 Similarly, if a community would like to install a memorial or commemorative plaque on a City sidewalk, the application must be submitted by the Department of Transportation.
 Search property ownership records in ACRIS.

 Each City agency has a designated liaison to manage the submission process on behalf of the agency and its consultants.
-The liaison is responsible for requesting placement on all Commission agendas by submitting a written transmittal indicating all projects to be reviewed, including projects that have been previously submitted.
-The liaison is also responsible for ensuring that all submissions are complete and accurate and are delivered on the submission deadline in order for the project to be placed on the agenda.
+The liaison is responsible for requesting review of proposals by submitting a written transmittal indicating all projects to be reviewed, including projects that have been previously submitted.
+The liaison is also responsible for ensuring that all submissions are complete and accurate and are delivered on the submission deadline in order for the project to be reviewed within that cycle.

 Prior to submitting a proposal to the Commission, applicants must obtain internal agency approvals and ensure compliance with the regulations of other City agencies, such as the Landmarks Preservation Commission.
 In addition, in cases where a design proposal may overlap jurisdictions, the sponsoring agency is responsible for coordinating the project with the relevant City agencies and obtaining required approvals.

-After projects are submitted, Commission staff reviews submissions for completeness and clarity before the projects are reviewed with a committee or scheduled for a public meeting.
+After projects are submitted, Public Design Commission staff review submissions for completeness and clarity before the proposals are shared with Commissioners.
 A limited number of submitted projects may be approved by Commission staff in lieu of the Commission, as discussed below in “Projects Reviewed by Commission Staff.”

-Public meetings are open to the public and are broken down into two sections:
+Public Design Commission meetings are open to the public and are broken down into three sections:

 The Annual Meeting Calendar is posted by December 31st the previous year.
 Meeting Agendas are posted on the Commission's website at least three (3) business days in advance of each public meeting date.
-Meeting minutes (certificates) are posted approximately one (1) week after each meeting.
+Meeting minutes (certificates) are posted to the Public Design Commission Meetings webpage approximately one (1) week after each meeting.

 These projects shall be submitted on the designated submission dates listed in the Public Design Commission calendar per the standard submission process but will be processed on a timeline that is independent of the standard project review timeline in an effort to expedite review.